DMCP94/test_ting/testStrategy.md

 ---

+## Improvments

+-  Wrap low level components in functions that will only allow them to be called during tests.
+-  Current infratructure is not freindly to mocking individual routes since everthing is handled in the same file (server.ts)

+---

 ## Conclusion

 This strategy ensures that the most critical areas of the application are well-tested, providing stability, scalability, and confidence in future releases.
 Manual testing will focus on areas with a high impact on user experience and complex edge cases.